-Residents may not install air conditioners or ceiling fans in their residence hall rooms.
+Residents may not install air conditioners or ceiling fans in their campus residential facility room.
 Residents may not plug AC units into any other outlet not designed specifically for the unit.
 Residents may not open windows when air conditioning units are in use.

-Residents are permitted to use barbecue grills at a safe distance (15 feet or more) from all residence halls.
+Residents are permitted to use barbecue grills at a safe distance (15 feet or more) from all campus residential facilities.
 The use of grills is not permitted under covered walkways, landings, or balconies.

-Propane tanks, charcoal, or lighter fluid may not be stored within the residence halls.
+Propane tanks, charcoal, or lighter fluid may not be stored within the campus residential facilities.

 All furniture assigned to student rooms and apartments must remain in the room.
 This includes bed frames, springs and mattresses.
 No furniture is to be removed from floor lounges or other public areas.
-Beds may not be elevated from the floor by cinder blocks or any means other than bunk bed units provided by facilities and maintenance.
-There is a limited supply of bunking pins available that can be obtained from The Office of Community Living.
+Beds may not be elevated from the floor by cinder blocks or any means other than bunk bed units provided by Facilities Maintenance.
+Bunking pins can be obtained from the Office of Community Living.